BIKEOLOGY

 Contemporary designers responding to this trend create objects and systems supporting urban cycling en masse.

-The Bikeology exhibition illustrates the importance of design within the development of urban cycling using a cross section of contemporary movements, through the triple scale of the individual, the city, and the world.
+The BIKEOLOGY EXHIBITION illustrates the importance of design within the development of urban cycling using a cross section of contemporary movements, through the triple scale of the individual, the city, and the world.

 Whether about practice or self-expression, city development or business, integration, or environmental sustainability, design creates an opportunity for more people to swing into the saddle to make the world go around together.